marc-chew/bike-study/analysis_process.md

 | casual   | Millennium Park                    | 23326     |

 #### Do Members/Casuals ride for a longer or shorter duration?

+Findings:

+- Casual Users have a longer average riding duration than Members

 |   User   | Avg  | Max     | Min |
 |----------|------|---------|-----|